brandonxiang/example-vue-ssr/README.md

-# example-vue-ssr
+# vue-leaflet-ssr
-An example for vue-ssr
+A ssr example for vue-leaflet-mobile